hannibal002/SkyHanni/CONTRIBUTING.md

 # Additional Useful Developement Tools

-## Dev Auth
+## DevAuth

-[Dev Auth](https://github.com/DJtheRedstoner/DevAuth) is a tool that allows you to log in to your Minecraft account inside IntelliJ.
-That way you can debug and test code live on Hypixel, without the need to compile a jar, move it into a mods folder and start the Minecraft launcher manually.
+[DevAuth](https://github.com/DJtheRedstoner/DevAuth) is a tool that allows logging in a Minecraft account whilde debugging in IntelliJ.
+This is very useful for coding live on Hypixel, without the need to compile a jar, move it into a mods folder, and start the

-- Gradle already downloads dev auth for you.
+Minecraft launcher manually.

+- The library gets downloaded by Gradle already.
-- You only need to create a configuration folder:
+- Create a configuration folder: (Windows only.
+For other OS, use the guide from DJtheRedstoner)
     - Navigate to `C:\Users\<your username>`
     - Create a new folder `.devauth`
     - Navigate to `C:\Users\<your username>\.devauth`